About the City of Sheffield

 Eating & Drinking:

 There are a number of local sandwich shops and restaurants within a few minutes walk from the conference venue.
 Most of these are located on Glossop Road/West Street and Division Street.
 There are also a number of local pubs and bars, again mostly on West Street and Division Street.

 Sheffield has a number of museums and galleries which are part of the Sheffield Galleries and Museums Trust.
 These include the Millennium Galleries which are in the centre of town between the Central Library and the Novotel.
 The Central Library also houses the Graves Art Gallery.
 These galleries house permanent and often prestigious temporary collections.
 Current exhibitions and opening times can be found on the via Sheffield Galleries and Museums Trust and are also listed in the Sheffield Telegraph, our local weekly newspaper.

 Within Sheffield centre the main shopping areas are Devonshire Street, Division Street and Fargate.
 These areas have a range of bookshops, clothes shops, music shops and a number of cafes, bars and other places to eat and drink.

-The Peak District National Park is a large national park that borders Sheffield to the West, and can be reached easily by bus or car (the beginning of the Peak District is only 15 minutes or so by car or bus from the University).
-The Peaks offer numerous walking, hiking and cycling opportunities, as well as picturesque views, villages, and village pubs.
-Chatsworth House (pictured to the left) is a large country house with large attractive gardens, situated in a 1000 acre park.
-The park, house , and gardens are all open to the public.
+The Peak District National Park borders Sheffield to the West, and can be reached easily by bus or car.
+The Peaks offer numerous walking, hiking and cycling opportunities, as well as picturesque views, villages and village pubs.
+Of particular interest is the village of Eyam (pronounced 'Eeem'), which has a museum and other monuments concerning the time when the village entered self imposed isolation to prevent spreading the Plague to the North of England.
+There is also Chatsworth House - a large country house with gardens which is open to the public and is situated in a 1000 acre park.
 In addition, the Peak District is home to some of the best and most popular rock-climbing in the world.